QaisKA1/Qais/README.md

 ---

 ## 🧠 Certifications & Experience
-- 🎓 Professional Diploma in Cybersecurity – University of Jordan
+- 🎓 Cybersecurity Training Diploma – University of Jordan
 - 🧾 CCNA Certified
 - 🎖️ Over 30 Technical Certifications from Microsoft
 - 📄 1 Year of Professional Experience as a SOC Analyst